-In determining executive compensation for 2017, our Compensation Committee evaluated and made its determinations in the context of the Company's 2017 financial and business performance and the business conditions of the automotive aftermarket generally.
+In determining executive compensation for 2018, our Compensation Committee evaluated and made its determinations in the context of the Company's 2018 financial and business performance and the business conditions of the automotive aftermarket generally.
 The Compensation Committee also took into consideration each executive's performance of their respective prior year's MBO objectives and the Company's ability to continue to make changes and introduce strategic initiatives critical to positioning the Company for future long-term growth.

 Base Salary.
-Based on the foregoing, in February 2017 the Compensation Committee approved salary increases for our executives for 2017.
-In addition, in view of the executives contributions to the Company as well as to motivate and assist in the retention of these individuals, in February 2018 the Compensation Committee set the salaries of the following named executive officers to the levels indicated: Lawrence I. Sills, \$400,000, Eric P. Sills, \$600,000; James J. Burke, \$590,000; Dale Burks, \$495,000; and Carmine J. Broccole, \$452,000.
+Based on the foregoing, in February 2018 the Compensation Committee approved salary modifications for our executives for 2018.
+In addition, in view of the executives contributions to the Company as well as to motivate and assist in the retention of these individuals, in February 2019 the Compensation Committee set the salaries of the following named executive officers to the levels indicated: Lawrence I. Sills, \$412,000, Eric P. Sills, \$619,000; James J. Burke, \$619,000; Dale Burks, \$510,000; and Carmine J. Broccole, \$465,000.

 Annual Cash Incentive Awards.
-For 2017, the Compensation Committee established, among other things, the following MBO goals for our named executive officers: (a) achieving milestones relating to our plant rationalization initiatives, and (b) executing the Company's business strategy relating to branding and growth initiatives.
-In February 2018, the Compensation Committee determined that the named executive officers had successfully attained their goals, and a result, the Compensation Committee authorized MBO cash incentive awards at percentages of 167% of the target amount for 2017.
+For 2018, the Compensation Committee established, among other things, the following MBO goals for our named executive officers: (a) achieving milestones relating to our plant rationalization initiatives, and (b) executing the Company's business strategy relating to growth initiatives.
+In February 2019, the Compensation Committee determined that the named executive officers had successfully attained their goals, and a result, the Compensation Committee authorized MBO cash incentive awards at percentages of 126% of the target amount for 2018.

-For 2017, the Compensation Committee established a year-over-year improvement in EVA, and set target amounts for payouts, based on the Company's forecasted financial goals.
-Due to the year-over-year decrease in net earnings, the Company did not achieve the threshold year-over-year improvement in EVA, resulting in the forfeiture of the EVA award that carried forward from 2016 and a 0% EVA bonus for our executives for 2017.
-Despite not achieving the threshold year-over-year improvement in EVA, the Compensation Committee approved a 25% EVA bonus for our named executive officers, due to the fact that the executives were successful in strengthening our Company for the future by continuing to improve its cost position through restructuring and integration programs, global sourcing initiatives, and the consummation of a strategic transaction.
-The total amount of all cash incentive awards earned in 2017 is reflected in the Summary Compensation Table.
+For 2018, the Compensation Committee established a year-over-year improvement in EVA, and set target amounts for payouts, based on the Company's forecasted financial goals.
+Due to the year-over-year decrease in net earnings, the Company did not achieve the threshold year-over-year improvement in EVA, resulting in a 0% EVA bonus for our executives for 2018.
+Despite not achieving the threshold year-over-year improvement in EVA, the Compensation Committee approved a 25% EVA bonus for our named executive officers in recognition of their successful execution of certain initiatives in 2018 designed to reduce cost and increase productivity, resulting in the creation of long-term value going forward.
+The total amount of all cash incentive awards earned in 2018 is reflected in the Summary Compensation Table.
+For 2019, the Compensation Committee approved year-over-year improvement in our Weighted Average EPS as the performance measure for determining company-level financial performance awards.
+For further discussion of this performance measure, see "Elements of Compensation-Annual Cash Incentive Awards" above.

 Restricted Stock Awards.
-In October 2017, the Compensation Committee awarded the following shares of restricted stock (standard awards): (a) 2,000 shares to each of Lawrence I. Sills, our Executive Chairman, Eric P. Sills, our Chief Executive Officer, James J. Burke, our Chief Financial Officer, and Dale Burks, our Chief Commercial Officer; and (b) 1,500 shares to Carmine J. Broccole, our Senior Vice President General Counsel.
+In October 2018, the Compensation Committee awarded the following shares of restricted stock (standard awards): (a) 2,000 shares to each of Lawrence I. Sills, our Executive Chairman, Eric P. Sills, our Chief Executive Officer, James J. Burke, our Chief Financial Officer, and Dale Burks, our Chief Commercial Officer; and (b) 1,500 shares to Carmine J. Broccole, our Senior Vice President General Counsel.
 These restricted stock awards vest after three years.
-The amount of these restricted stock awards was based upon the Compensation Committee's subjective evaluation of each executive's contribution to the Company during 2017, as well as their respective levels of responsibility.
+The amount of these restricted stock awards was based upon the Compensation Committee's subjective evaluation of each executive's contribution to the Company during 2018, as well as their respective levels of responsibility.